sathishk-dev/terminal-portfolio/README.md

 This project can be easily deployed to platforms like **Netlify**, **Vercel**, or **GitHub Pages**.
 Since it's built with Vite, simply set the build command to `npm run build` and the publish directory to `dist/`.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-Feel free to use this template for your personal portfolio!

----
 *If you like this template, consider giving it a ⭐ on GitHub!*